 The cockatiel bird has easily become one of the most loved pets around the world!
-Loyal, playful, and affectionate, cockatiels are the type of bird that can suit anyone who’d love a break from dogs and cats.
-So, if you’re new to cockatiel pet ownership then you’re just in luck!
+Loyal, playful, and affectionate, they are the type of bird that can suit anyone who’d love a break from dogs and cats.
+So, if you’re new to bird ownership then you’re just in luck!
 In this article, we’ll cover everything you need to know about the cute cockatiel.

 Now, although, the crest of the Tiel is quite a common feature, another eye-catching trait is the orange markings on their cheeks!

-Apart from their appearance, cocktails are often 11 to 14 inches in length and can weigh anywhere from 80 to 90 grams.
+Apart from their appearance, they are often 11 to 14 inches in length and can weigh anywhere from 80 to 90 grams.
 These little birds often have a curved hookbill and zygodactyl feet.

-Cockatiels are also quite social little birds, in the wild wetlands of Australia, cockatiels are often seen with a group of buddies!
+They are also quite social little birds.
+In the wild wetlands of Australia, cockatiels are often seen with a group of buddies!
 This means that they prefer the company of either a single cockatiel or a bunch!

 There’s a big misconception that cockatiels are simply a smaller version of cockatoos!
 With that being said, many people may often get a cockatiel in the hopes that it will be a lot similar to a cockatoo.
 However, this is not true!

 Firstly, the cockatoos is the taxonomic name actually given to a bunch of birds who are sort of slightly genetically related.
 The scientific name for the family Cockatoo is Cacatuidae, and under the family cockatoo, you will see various other bird species—21 to be exact!
 Some of the bird species that fall under the cockatoo family include the:

 - Sulphur Crested Cockatoo

 One of the coolest things about owning pet cockatiels is that they can come in an array of colors and patterns.
 They often have various mutations in their genes that allow them to come in colors and patterns like:

 - Cinnamon Pearl Pied